neilellis/easydeploy/README.md

 ### Philosophy

-Tools to help you, not a straight jacket to trap you.

-Easydeploy **IS NOT A PaaS**
+Tools to help you, not a straight jacket to trap you; that's why Easydeploy **IS NOT A PaaS**

 Convention over configuration.

+For small deployments, there are many more people needing to do 5-100 cloud server deploys than there are people doing 10,000 server deploys.
+So we optimize for samller deployments.

 ## 1. Creating a Project

-At present easydeploy only supports Ubuntu/git/Docker combination.
-So we start by creating a git project - on GitLab, GitHub or anywhere which allows for SSH based git access.
+At present easydeploy only supports Ubuntu/Docker combination.

 ### The Configuration file ezd.sh